Greginkansas/-openhab-openhab1wiki/One-Wire-Binding.md

 in the obenhab.cfg file.

 ## Problems
-Because of unpredictably startup behavior of OpenHab, i somteimes see on my system, that OneWire-Bindings starts to read and cache items from onewire-bus, bevore items get available in openhab.
-So these items stays Unitinitalized, until the onewire device state gets changed.
+Because of unpredictable startup behavior of OpenHab, I sometimes see on my system, that OneWire-Binding starts to read and cache items from onewire-bus, before items become available in openhab.
+So these items stay Uninitialized until the onewire device state gets changed.

-Therefor i have build in 2 possible ways to reset the internel onewire-binding cache.
+Therefore I have built in 2 possible ways to reset the internal onewire-binding cache.

 ### All Items

 	Switch OneWireClearCache "OneWireClearCache" {onewire="control=CLEAR_CACHE"}

-When the Switch received command ON, then the whole cache gets cleared.
+When the Switch receives command ON, then the whole cache gets cleared.

 ### One Item

 	String OneWireClearCacheOneItem "OneWireClearCacheOneItem" {onewire="control=CLEAR_CACHE"}

-You have to send the name of one item to the String-Item and the cached value for this item will be removed.
+You have to send the name of one item to the String Item and the cached value for this item will be removed.

 I use this with a simple rule.
 Every item (with binding to a onewire-device), which should be checked must be part of group grpOneWireDevices2Check.